Adamskoullos/react-next-guide/react-router.md

 </Link>
 ```

-Then within the component, import `useparams` and destruct the the params used from the params object. from there use the params to grab the item:
+Then within the dynamic component, import `useParams` and destruct the the params used.
+From there use the params to grab the item:

 ```js
 import { useParams } from "react-router";